Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.7.0\)

-- Fix tab topic position not being remembered, which was introduced in v0.6.3(603)
 - Top 250 movies (first page, no pagination)

 #### To-dos for next release \(0.7.1)